jrdalino/codedeploy-ecs-demo/README.md

 # codedeploy-ecs-demo

+## Part 1: Prepare and push container images to the remote repo

 - Pull the Github Repo that supports this blog.
 This repo has two (2) branches master: blue and v2: green
 ```
 % git clone git@github.com:aws-samples/aws-codedeploy-linear-canary-deployments-blog.git